Staff

 Senior Policy Project Manager

 Brian Lips is a Senior Energy Policy Project Manager for the NC Clean Energy Technology Center.
 He manages the Database of State Incentives for Renewables & Efficiency (DSIRE).
-In addition to coordinating and overseeing the project’s administration and research, Brian also authors DSIRE’s content for AK, AZ, CA, HI, LA, NC, NV, SC, and VA.
+In addition to coordinating and overseeing the project’s administration and research, Brian also authors DSIRE’s content for AK, AZ, CA, DC, HI, IN, KY, NC, NV, SC, UT, VA, and WV.
 Brian is leading the Center’s efforts in delivering technical assistance to communities in the southeast pursuing designation under the Charging Smart program.
 Brian joined the Center in 2006 and served in various capacities with the DSIRE project before becoming the manager of the project in 2013.
 Brian received a degree in Integrated Science and Technology from James Madison University in Harrisonburg, VA, with a focus in Energy and Environmental Science.
 In addition to researching energy policy, Brian enjoys cooking, cycling, traveling, and collecting vinyl records, and spending quality time with his two young daughters and wife.

 Phone: (919) 515-3954